ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Project Video

-The pipeline appears to have succesfully identified the lane area and is located here in the `output_images` folder with filename `project_video.mp4`: [output_images/project_video.mp4](./output_images/project_video.mp4)
+The pipeline appears to have succesfully identified the lane area and is located in the `output_images` folder with filename `project_video.mp4`: [output_images/project_video.mp4](./output_images/project_video.mp4)

 ![](output_images/wup_project_video.png)

-### Pipeline Struggles, and Completes Challenge Video...
+### Pipeline Struggles, but Completes Challenge Video...
 The pipeline also appears to have succesfully worked on the challenge video.
 The output is located here: [output_images/challenge_video.mp4](output_project/challenge_video.mp4)

 ![](output_images/wup_challenge_video.png)

-### ...but Fails Miserably on Harder Challenge Video
+### ...and Fails Miserably on Harder Challenge Video
 The tight curves, brush and trees on either side of the road, dashboard glare, varied lighting conditions, and traffic were some of the challenges that prevented the pipeline from consistently detecting the lanes in this video:  [output_images/challenge_video.mp4](output_project/challenge_video.mp4)

 ![](output_images/wup_harder_challenge_video.png)

 ## Limitations, Issues, Challenges
 - Varied lighting conditions made it a challenge to find good HSV values that would help the pipeline detect lanes in all frames.
-- Dashboard glare detrimentally affects performance
+- Dashboard glare detrimentally affects performance.
-- Camera lens aperture detrimentally changes affects performance (aperture appears to change from shadow area to light area)
+- Camera lens aperture changes detrimentally affects performance (aperture appears to change from shadow area to light area).
 - There is no universal set of pipeline parameters.
 The pipeline parameters are tuned to a specific video.
 So the pipeline parameters for one video may not work on another.
-- Pipeline will fail on sudden, tight curves
+- Pipeline will fail on sudden, tight curves.
-- Dried brush on side of road looks like yellow lane.
-- Guradrail on side of road looks like white lane
+- It will struggle on extended light colored roads; dried brush on side of road will fool pipeline into thinking it is a lane; guardrail on side of road looks like white lane.
+- Bumpy roads (such as going over a brdige) will change the perspective of the road and may make the lanes either coverge or diverge.

-## Areas of Improve
+## Areas of Improvement
 - Investigate use of CNN/YOLO to identify lane and edges of lane (and traffic!).
 - Identify center of road instead of lane markers.
 - Dynamically adjust pipeline parameters.
 Perhaps take the histogram of the bottom half of frame and stretch the HSV values to achieve better color, light and shadow separation.
 - Use some kind of A* search for lane pixels where search area is biased in direction of where more pixels are located.
 - Sensor-related: Use of a polarizing filter on camera to help with glare.
-Use constant aperture (don't go full auto on camera); mount camera on front of car sensor improvements; use lens hood
+Use constant aperture (don't go full auto on camera); mount camera on front of car sensor improvements; use lens hood; use some kind of 3-axis stabilization for sensor
+- Creating a virtual test track (ex: on Unreal Studio) with perfect conditions may be a cost effective approach in further researching lane detecting algorithms.